alexzhangs/aws-cfn-vpn/README.md

 There are 2 classic deployment methods:

-1. Deploy a single stack with everything inside, including shadowsocks-manager, Shadosocks node and XL2TPD.
+1. Deploy a single stack with everything inside, including shadowsocks-manager, Shadosocks node, and XL2TPD.
 There's a sample config file `sample-ssm-and-ssn-0.conf` for this.

 1. Deploy at least 2 stacks, one for shadowsocks-manager and XL2TPD, one or more for Shadowsocks nodes.
 Each one needs to be deployed in a different AWS account.
-That allows you to balance network triffic between AWS accounts.
+That allows you to balance network traffic between AWS accounts.
 There are 3 sample config files for this.

     * sample-ssm.conf